xingchenzhang/xingchenzhang.github.io/_pages/about.md

 You're welcome to submit your manuscript to the following journals and special issues where I serve on the editorial board, or to the workshop I am organizing.
 Please feel free to contact me before submission if you have any questions.

 - **Pattern Recognition** Special Issue: **Multimodal Representation Learning Based on Vision Foundation Models**.
-More details will come shortly.
+Open for Submission: from 15-Apr-2026 to 31-Mar-2027.
+More details can be found [here](https://www.sciencedirect.com/special-issue/332578/multimodal-representation-learning-based-on-vision-foundation-models).

 - **Virtual Reality & Intelligent Hardware** Special Issue on **Embodied Intelligence: Bringing Disciplines Through System Integration**.
 Submission deadline: 31 December 2026